-In addition to the litigation discussed above, the Partnership has been, in the ordinary course of business, a defendant in various other lawsuits and a party to various other legal proceedings, some of which are covered in whole or in part by insurance.
+The Partnership has been, in the ordinary course of business, a defendant in various lawsuits and a party to various legal proceedings, some of which are covered in whole or in part by insurance.
 The General Partner believes that the outcome of such lawsuits and other proceedings will not individually or in the aggregate have a material adverse effect on the Partnership's financial condition, operations or cash flows.

-For information regarding certain legal proceedings brought by the EPA and by a state agency to which the Partnership is a party, see Items 1 and 2, "Business and Properties -- Environmental Matters -- Other Environmental Proceedings."
+For information regarding certain legal proceedings brought by a state agency to which the Partnership is a party, see Items 1 and 2, "Business and Properties -- Environmental Matters -- Other Environmental Proceedings."